Getting Financing for Your First Property Can Be A Real Pain

 And let’s not forget the cash for renovations which could number in the tens of thousands.
 It’s a lot.

-Who says you have to use a loan programme?
-Seller financing, whilst not all that common does happen and work out well for both parties involved.
+Who says you have to use a loan program?
+Seller financing, whilst not all that common does happen and works out well for both parties involved.

 This is when the sellers themselves finance the property for you, allowing you to negotiate any terms you want!
 This works best with sellers who have no mortgage.
 Maybe the property needs work and they don’t have the time or money to do it themselves.

 Often in these cases, they are happy to accept monthly payments for the property, this helps everyone avoid the hassle of selling through realtors, the commission, and all the other middlemen who get involved along the way.